Heegaard Floer homology and knots determined by their complements: Null-homologous knots in -spaces

-Since the second map from the left is an injection, no element in the copy of $H_1(Y)$ in $H_1(Y_0)$ can be in its image.
+Since the map $f$ is an injection, the subgroup $0 \oplus H_1(Y)$ is disjoint from the image of $f$.
 Hence it is mapped injectively into $H_1(Y)$.
 However, since this group is finite, the restriction of the second map from the right to $H_1(Y)$ is an isomorphism.
 It follows that the $\ZZ$ factor of $H_1(Y_0)$ (perhaps after changing the splitting) is equal to the kernel of this map and thus is generated by the meridian. \end{proof}

 Since $H_1(Y_0)$ acts freely and transitively on the set of relative \Sps\ on $Y_0$, we can identify (non-canonically) this group with the set of relative \Sps.
 In other words, we label relative \Sps\ on $Y_0$ by a pair $(n,h)$ with $n\in \ZZ$ and $h\in H_1(Y)$.
 Moreover, by adding a multiple of the meridian we can ensure that